Zon-Phoo-56/Repo-assignment/README.md

 # Repo-assignment
-This is my readme from VS code
+This is my readme from github account.